fabiantoth/itt/README.md

 ### .pick(i)

-The `i`th element of this iterator.
+The `i`th element of this iterator, or `undefined` if it does not exist.

 ```js
 itt.irange().map(x => x * x).pick(3)